-“Come out to Foley Square NYC,” tweeted Chase Strangio, ACLU attorney and trans rights activist.
-“Shut down our murderous jails.”
+"Come out to Foley Square NYC," tweeted Chase Strangio, an American Civil Liberties Union attorney and trans rights activist.
+"Shut down our murderous jails."

-The New York City Anti-Violence Project in a press release tied Polanco’s death a string and deaths of trans women of color nationwide, including a Salvadoran refugee who died this month in ICE custody.
+The New York City Anti-Violence Project in a press release tied Polanco's death a string and deaths of trans women of color nationwide, including a Salvadoran refugee who died this month in Immigration and Customs Enforcement custody.

 "Polanco was being held due to a few missed court dates as part of the services she was mandated to in an alternative to incarceration program," the release reads.